estoneman/crawly/README.md

 # crawly
-A web crawler written in Golang
+A concurrent web crawler written in Golang